dotenv-org/dotenv-vault/README.md

 ## ❓ FAQ

-### Why is the `.env.vault` file not loading my environment variables successfully?
+### Why is the `.env.vault` file not decrypting my environment variables successfully?

 First, make sure you are using `dotenv@16.1.0` or greater.
-If you are using a language other than nodejs make sure you have installed one of the language libraries listed [below](#what-languages-does-this-work-with).
+(If you are using a different language make sure you have installed one of its [libraries](#what-languages-does-this-work-with).)

 Second, test decryption is working locally.